Samsung Galaxy A22 4G pops-up at BIS India: Report

-New Delhi, April 18 (IANS) South Korean tech giant Samsung is reportedly planning to expand its Galaxy A-series with the launch of Galaxy A22, in both the 4G and 5G versions.
+New Delhi: South Korean tech giant Samsung is reportedly planning to expand its Galaxy A-series with the launch of Galaxy A22, in both the 4G and 5G versions.

 According to GSMArena, a certain SM-A225F was recently spotted on the Bureau of Indian Standards (BIS) website.